-This incredibly flavorful and fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.
+This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 Ingredients

-Red onions: Just ¼ cup and thinly sliced, to add sharpness to the salad without overwhelming it.
+- Red onions: Just ¼ cup and thinly sliced, to add sharpness to the salad without overwhelming it.
+I don't recommend using yellow or white onions.
+They are too sharp.

-Cilantro: While parsley is an acceptable alternative, cilantro is much more flavorful.
+- Cilantro: While parsley is an acceptable alternative, cilantro is more flavorful.

-To season: Kosher salt, black pepper, garlic granules, and dried oregano.
+- To season: Kosher salt, black pepper, garlic granules (or powder), and dried oregano.

-Lemon juice: Make sure to use freshly squeezed lemon juice for the best, freshest flavor.
+- Lemon juice: Use freshly squeezed lemon juice for the best, freshest flavor.

 Variations